The Support and Resistance Line Method: An Analysis via Optimal Stopping

-Tremendous effort has also been made to build algorithms which implement technical analysis-based trading strategies fast and accurately.
-For instance, Sezer, Ozbayoglu, and Dogdu \cite{Sez} designed a trading system based on a neural network constructed by using technical trading rules (based on the simple moving average and the relative strength index), and they showed the optimised system did outperform a buy-and-hold strategy.

 In contrast, very little research has been done on the mathematical modelling side.
 Blanchet-Scalliet et al. \cite{Bla} derived the optimal expected portfolio wealth at some terminal time $T$ where the underlying price process was assumed to have a mis-specified drift from time 0 to an exponentially distributed random time $\tau$, and (using Monte Carlo methods) they numerically compared it with the expected portfolio wealth resulted from a simple moving-average trading strategy.
 Lorig, Zhou, and Bin \cite{Lor} studied a logarithmic utility maximization problem when trading strategies are based on exponential moving averages of the price of an underlying risky asset.
 De Angelis and Peskir \cite{Ang} determined the optimal stopping time that minimised the expected absolute distance between the stock price and the unknown support/resistance line which was assumed to be a random variable independent of the price.
-Furthermore, under an unrealistic constraint and with only linear utility, Jacka and Maeda \cite{Jac} solved two linked optimal stopping problems with a novel stochastic process model for the stock price inspired by the support/resistance line method.
+In a preliminary version of this paper, (Jacka and Maeda \cite{Jac}), and under an unrealistic constraint with only linear utility, two linked optimal stopping problems were solved with a model for the stock price inspired by the support/resistance line method.
 Nevertheless, this literature either focused on particular dynamics (e.g. De Angelis and Peskir \cite{Ang}) or a specific utility function (e.g. Blanchet-Scalliet et al. \cite{Bla} and Lorig, Zhou, and Bin \cite{Lor}, Jacka and Maeda \cite{Jac}).